EGTortuero/viga/README.txt

 	- Biopython (Bio module; Cock et al. 2009)

 * Programs:
+	- GNU Parallel (Tange 2011): it is used only in the PARALLEL version.
+The program is publicly available at https://www.gnu.org/software/parallel/ under the GPLv3 licence.
 	- LASTZ (Harris 2007): it is used to predict the circularity of the contigs.
 The program is publicly available at https://github.com/lastz/lastz under the MIT licence.
 	- Prodigal (Hyatt et al. 2010): it is used to predict the ORFs.
 When the contig is smaller than 20,000 bp, MetaProdigal (Hyatt et al. 2012) is automatically activated instead of normal Prodigal.
 This program is publicly available at https://github.com/hyattpd/prodigal/releases/ under the GPLv3 licence.
 	- BLAST+ (Camacho et al. 2008): it is used to predict the function of the predicted proteins according to homology.
 This suite is publicly available at ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ under the GPLv2 licence.
 Databases are available at ftp://ftp.ncbi.nlm.nih.gov/blast/db/